Trifolium occidentale: Distribution and habitat

-Trifolium occidentale is a "self-compatible, diploid, stoloniferous" perennial herb, found only within 100 metres of the coast, in western Europe.
+It is found only within 100 m of the coast, in western Europe.
 It inhabits sandy dunes, including dune and dry short coastal grasslands and sea cliffs, especially around rock outcrops.
 Its range extends from the east coast of Ireland and the southern British Isles such as Cornwall, the Channel Islands and Isle of Scilly in particular, to the northwest of the Iberian Peninsula, although much less common.
 In France, it is found on the shores of the Armorican Massif and Normandy and Brittany.

 It was discovered in Ireland in June 1979 and in Wales in 1987.
 In Ireland it is found "at intervals along the coast from Skerries in north County Dublin to Forlorn Point, County Wexford.
 It is most common on the Cornish coast.
 It closely resembles the white clover but appears earlier in the season and is more compact, and the leaves are more opaque, often a blue-green.